jhershberg/netvirt-ha-docker/README.md

 Each ODL instance will run in its own docker container.
 Each container will mount its own overlay mount of your netvirt/karaf/target/assembly directory.
-This means that (a) all three containers share your single set of files comprising the netvirt distribution, (b) the changes that each container makes to these files will _not_ be propogated back to your assembly directory, (c) changes that each container makes are stored separately, on the _host_ filesystem so that they can easily be inspected.
+This means that (a) all three containers share your single set of files comprising for e.g., the netvirt distribution, (b) the changes that each container makes to these files will _not_ be propogated back to your assembly directory, (c) changes that each container makes are stored separately, on the _host_ filesystem so that they can easily be inspected.
 Each container's files are stored `./mounts/[1|2|3]/assembly` where